Tehran (TV series): International distribution and release

-In September 2020, it was announced that Moshe Zonder, the series co-creator, had inked a first-look deal with Apple.
+In September 2020, it was announced that Moshe Zonder, the series co-creator, had signed a first-look deal with Apple.
 In October 2020, Niv Sultan signed with WME.

 Season 2

-Rumors about a possible second season of Tehran began on September 10, 2020, when it was announced that co-creator Moshe Zonder signed a multi-year "first look" deal to create projects for Apple TV+.
+On 10 September 2020, it was announced that co-creator Moshe Zonder had signed a multi-year "first look" deal to create projects for Apple TV+.

 In December 2020, executive producer Julien Leroux said that production had begun on a second season though it had not been officially approved.
-Almost two months later, on January 26, 2021, Apple TV+ confirmed that the series had been renewed for the second season.
+On 26 January 2021, Apple TV+ confirmed that the series had been renewed for the second season.